Yadhirr/To-do-list/README.md

+# To-Do List Web Application

-This is a simple and interactive To-Do List web application built using HTML, CSS, and vanilla JavaScript.
-The purpose of this project is to demonstrate how to manage tasks dynamically in the browser while using modern JavaScript features like fetch, async/await, DOM manipulation, event handling, filtering, and local storage.
+This is a simple and interactive **To-Do List web app** built with **HTML, CSS, and vanilla JavaScript**.
+It allows users to add, complete, delete, and filter tasks in a clean and responsive interface.

-When the application loads, it first checks if there are any saved tasks in the browser’s local storage.
-If tasks exist, it loads them immediately.
-If not, it fetches an initial set of example tasks from the public API at JSONPlaceholder (https://jsonplaceholder.typicode.com/todos) and displays them on the screen.
-This demonstrates how to retrieve data from an external API and render it dynamically in the browser.
+When the app loads, it first checks **local storage** for saved tasks.
+If no tasks are found, it fetches example tasks from the **JSONPlaceholder API** and displays them.
+All task updates are saved automatically, so they stay available after refreshing the page.

-Users can add new tasks using the input field at the top of the page.
-Each task is added instantly to the list without refreshing the page.
-Tasks can be marked as completed using a checkbox, which visually updates the task with a line-through effect and a different background color.
-Users can also delete tasks using the trash icon, which includes a confirmation prompt before removal.
-All changes are automatically saved to local storage so that tasks remain available even after refreshing the page.

-All tasks:
--Only active (pending) tasks, Only completed tasks

--The interface is clean, minimal, and responsive.
-It uses simple CSS styling, flexbox layout, subtle shadows, and visual feedback to create a modern user experience.
-Accessibility is also considered by including proper labels and keyboard support for deleting tasks.

--This project demonstrates key front-end development concepts including: DOM manipulation, Event listeners, Working with APIs, Async/await for asynchronous operations, Local storage for data persistence, Conditional rendering, Basic accessibility practices.
+## Features
+- Add new tasks
+- Mark tasks as completed
+- Delete tasks with confirmation
+- Filter by all, active, or completed tasks
+- Save tasks using local storage
+- Fetch sample tasks from an API
+- Responsive and user-friendly design

+## Tech Stack
+- HTML5
+- CSS3
+- JavaScript

+## Key Concepts
+- DOM manipulation
+- Event handling
+- Async/await
+- API fetching
+- Local storage
+- Conditional rendering
+- Basic accessibility

+## How to Run
+1. Clone the repository
+2. Open the project folder
+3. Open `index.html` in your browser